cpacker/MemGPT/README.md

 ```sh
 pip install pymemgpt
 ```
-To use MemGPT with OpenAI, set the enviornemnt variable `OPENAI_API_KEY` to your OpenAI key then run:
+To use MemGPT with OpenAI, set the environment variable `OPENAI_API_KEY` to your OpenAI key then run:
 ```
 memgpt quickstart --backend openai
 ```